 There is some dispute amongst historians around defining the Conver Wars, and what should and should not be considered part of the conflict.
-While almost all agree it comprised of battles within the boundaries of former Conver Ambi territory, questions arise about inclusion of the purely memetic wars that raged in the rimward volumes during the preceding centuries or the numerous skirmishes Conver Ambi participated in, such as the Hyperion-Charlwood Alliance incident.
+While almost all agree they were comprised of battles within the boundaries of the former Conver Ambi, questions arise about the inclusion of the purely memetic wars that raged in the rimward volumes during the preceding centuries or the numerous skirmishes the Conver Ambi participated in, such as the conquest (together with the Solar Dominion) of the Marabi Patha-Charlwood Alliance.
 The situation is not helped by the usage of dozens of different terms by various polities and entities to refer to the conflicts happening at this time.
 Each of these labels has its own inherited undertones, highlighting subtle (and sometimes not so subtle) biases being conveyed during communication.
 Data mining carried out by sophont Carnivorettes has collected the most used designations on the Known Net for this war:

 The term Conver Wars is used by sapients who focus on the war as a series of internal conflicts between opposing factions within the Conver Ambi, with minimal influence from outside factors.

 The term Conver Total War is used by sapients who focus on 39th Century and Early 40th Century of the conflict, noting that 87% of civilian casualties were sustained during this period coupled with the change in military strategies to include innovative practices (and at times unorthodox practices, for examples destruction of Wormholes), and the influence these approaches had on later interstellar conflicts.